-A Reuben Sandwich is sweet, salty, rich, and tangy – it is every good thing a sandwich should be and you’ll LOVE our Reuben recipe!
+A Reuben Sandwich is sweet, salty, rich, and tangy – it is every good thing a sandwich should be and you’ll LOVE this classic recipe!

 Reuben Sandwich Ingredients